-Although there are many categories of insurance law, our firm has experience handling a wide variety of cases.
+Although there are many categories of insurance law, our insurance lawyer has experience handling a wide variety of cases.
 We advise and represent insurance clients on matters involving:

-- Fire loss.
-When a fire destroys your property, having fire loss insurance is supposed to cover all of the damage caused by the fire.
+- Fire Loss: When a fire destroys your property, having fire loss insurance is supposed to cover all of the damage caused by the fire.
 However, insurance companies often try to limit the amount of payment they send out to fire victims.
-Our attorneys work hard to ensure that you receive what is owed to you after an accident.
+Our insurance law attorney work hard to ensure that you receive what is owed to you after an accident.

 Questions About Insurance Law?
 Contact Our Chico Insurance Law Attorneys Now